zlinahot/gmt/doc/rst/source/movie.rst

 The **movie** module can generate GMT animation sequences using a single-plot script that is repeated for all frames, with some variation using specific frame variables.
-The module simplifies (and hides) most of the steps normally needed to set up a full-blown animation job.
+The module simplifies (and hides) most of the steps normally needed to set up a full-blown animation task.
 Instead, the user can focus on composing the main frame plot and let the parallel execution of frames and assembly of images into a movie take place in the background.
 Individual frames are converted from *PostScript* plots to lossless, transparent PNG images and optionally assembled into an animation (this last step requires external tools that must be present in your path; see Technical Details below).
-For opaque PNG images, simply specify a background color via **-G**.
+Individual PNG frame can be opaque [Default] or transparent (for special effects).

 Required Arguments
 ------------------